images 1 1

 2. Accurate Bidding

-The way to solve this was to implement a regular bidding system that would handle this for them, which could be done either manually or automatically.
+The way we solved this was to implement a regular bidding system that would handle this for them.
+You can do this either manually or automatically.

 Manual Bidding